All Good Stories Must Come To An End…

 In the end most of the decision was made due to the costs.

-“Before we even set up or made anything new, our costs were $4000.00 per year!” shares Gina.
+“Before we even set up or made anything new, our costs were $4000.00 per year!” shares Gracie.
 “Then you add candy costs which were around $600.00 per year.
 Then if we wanted to make anything new – it just grew from there.
-Many of the props that we made cost a lot.
+Many of the props that we make cost a lot.
 Each of the tombstones started at $100 and went up… Most people don’t believe that we would spend over $10,000 or more per year.
 If we charged, by law we would have to carry a higher insurance premium and the costs of that did not justify the costs to charge.
 The whole idea of Spooky Hollow was to give families of all financial status a place to have fun.”

 “Every year we would bring in over 5,000 people into Baldwin.” tells Jack.
 “With that many people – I can’t believe that none of the businesses around here would help out!”